thestig1990/mysite/README.md

 ## Final project for the EPAM DevOps Essentials L1 course with using Docker and Jenkins.

-### Build and push docker image(webserver+index.html) to the DockerHub with using Dockerfile and Jenkinsefile.
+### Build and push docker image(Apache HTTP-сервер + index.html) to the DockerHub with using Dockerfile and Jenkinsefile.